Article

 1. Coaching

-The coaching style is an approach that centers on the development and growth of each team member.
+The coaching leadership style is an approach that centers on the development and growth of each team member.
 To help employees reach their full potential, managers see themselves as coaches who guide and support teams through regular feedback, mentoring, and training.

 Pros: